WHAT IS HARDENING OFF?

 HOW TO SUCCESSFULLY HARDEN OFF SEEDLINGS

-- Harden off gradually, so that seedlings become accustomed to strong sunlight, cool nights, and less-frequent watering over a 10-14 day period.
+- Harden off gradually so seedlings become accustomed to strong sunlight, cool nights, and less-frequent watering over a 10-14 day period.

-- On a mild day, start with 2-3 hours of sun in a sheltered location.
+- Start with 2-3 hours of sun on a mild day in a sheltered location.

 - Protect seedlings from strong sun, wind, hard rain, and cool temperatures.

-- Increase exposure to sunlight a few additional hours at a time and gradually reduce the frequency of watering, but do not allow seedlings to wilt.
+- Increase exposure to sunlight a few additional hours at a time and gradually reduce the watering frequency, but do not allow seedlings to wilt.
 Avoid fertilizing.

 - Keep an eye on the weather and listen to the low-temperature prediction.
 If temperatures below the crop’s minimum are forecast, bring the plants indoors or close the cold frame and cover it with a blanket or other insulation.

 - Know the relative hardiness of your plants.
 Hardy cool-season plants can take temperatures in the 40’s.
 After they are well hardened off, light frosts won’t hurt them.
 Warm-season plants prefer warm nights, at least 60 degrees F. They can’t stand below-freezing temperatures, even after hardening off.
-After these minimum night temperatures are exceeded go ahead and place transplants in the garden.
+After these minimum night temperatures are exceeded, place transplants in the garden.